-Coming home to an emergency such as water pouring from the ceiling or a broken down boiler is a nightmare
+Coming home to an emergency such as water pouring from the ceiling or a broken down boiler can be distressing.

 Having good home emergency cover can mean the difference between resolving a problem quickly or facing a lengthy disruption and hefty repair bills.

 In a modern home there are many things which can go wrong.
 As well as plumbing and heating system failures, serious issues can occur through damaged roofs, faulty locks, or even vermin infestations.

 Having home emergency cover makes sense, but different policies can vary greatly in price and levels of protection.

 Some insurers won’t insure your boiler if it’s over 15 years old, while others will insist you have an annual boiler maintenance contract in place.
 If you own an older boiler, or one which uses oil or LPG fuels then ensure it’s covered before signing on the dotted line.

 Water leaks can cause lots of damage so identifying and fixing any problem quickly is important.
 Pipes inside the home can burst while drains can become blocked, and both situations have the potential to cause significant damage.
 Be aware of what any insurance policy does and doesn’t cover in these circumstances.

 If you are unfortunate to become a victim of an attempted or actual break-in, or if the locks on your windows or doors simply break, your home may be left insecure.
 Check that your insurance cover responds as an emergency so that your home can be quickly secured.

 A damaged toilet doesn’t bear thinking about – not only do you have the problems which leaking water can create but there is the added worry of waste escaping into your home.
 Good home emergency insurance should cover you if your toilet is smashed, blocked, won’t flush, or if the waste pipe leaks or breaks.